-RecipeKG comprises a total of 1,641 classes and 49 properties to describe recipes, categories they belong to, ingredients, nutritional information, and health scores.
-To do so, RecipeKG primarily relies on Schema.org, that defines, maintains, and promotes structured data on the Internet, and provides a vocabulary for encoding recipe information in web pages [30].
+While developing our Ontology, we adhered to the methodology outlined in [35].
+Specifically, we began by defining the domain and scope of our ontology.
+Subsequently, we explored the possibility of incorporating concepts from pre-existing Ontologies as opposed to defining such concepts from scratch.
+Our goal was to explicitly model recipes, their associated categories (and their corresponding hierarchical structure), ingredients, nutritional metadata, health evaluations, and user rating.
+To do so, RecipeKG primarily relies on Schema.org, that defines, maintains, and promotes structured data on the Internet, and provides a vocabulary for encoding recipe information in web pages [36].
 For instance, social interactions metadata are represented using Schema's bestRating, worstRating, reviewCount, ratingCount, and ratingValue properties.
-Beyond Schema.org, RecipeKG reuses the hasIngredient relationship from the WhatToMake ontology [31] to link ingredients to each recipe.
+Beyond Schema.org, RecipeKG reuses the hasIngredient relationship from the WhatToMake ontology [37] to link ingredients to each recipe.
 It also defines its own classes and properties (as shown in Fig. 4) to associate health scores to recipes.

+In our model, a recipe establishes multiple direct connections to its properties based on the provided data above.
+Additionally, three primary concepts are associated with blank nodes.
+Each recipe is intricately linked to a blank node representing its nutritional information.
+This blank node points to 11 distinct sets of nutritional data, each accompanied by its corresponding amount and unit.
+Similarly, the concept extends to ingredients.
+Every recipe encompasses a collection of ingredients, with each ingredient being associated with a blank node.
+These ingredients are a type of ingredient from the FoodOn ontology and are accompanied by details such as the ingredient's name, quantity, and unit of measurement.
+Finally, the concept of social interactions, as explained above, is also incorporated.
 An illustrative example is shown in Fig. 5a.
-In the example, the specific "Candied Christmas Cookies" recipe is linked to an ingredient, identified as an instance of a named class (i.e., heals: BakingSoda) in the WhatToMake ontology through the wtm: has Ingredient property.
-The quantity and unit of measurement used are also associated to the ingredient instance through the recipeKG:quantity and recipeKG:unit properties, respec-tively.
+In the example, the specific "Candied Christmas Cookies" recipe is linked to an ingredient, identified as an instance of a named class (i.e., heals:BakingSoda) in the What-ToMake ontology through the wtm:hasIngredient property.
+The quantity and unit of measurement used are also associated to the ingredient instance through the recipeKG:quantity and recipeKG:unit properties, respectively.
 Note that although normalizing the measurement units would be desirable, normalization is a challenging research problem in itself, which we plan to address in future work.
 Nevertheless, potential discrepancies between measurement units (e.g., cups versus grams) does not affect our study, since nutritional information for each recipe is recorded directly as calculated by Allrecipes.com.